Scoutress/Logoipsum-demo-website/README.md

 - Bug: When pressing on category (/services) twice, system will show doubled service cards.
 - Bug: Size of service cards is not correct.
 - Bug: Search is not working.
-- Bug: While creating new category, business or booking in swagger, he asks for ID.
+- Bug: While creating new business or booking in swagger, he asks for ID.
 And when I try to fill id input, it says "id is not allowed".

 ## Typescript part

-- Connect the /categories and /businesses APIs to the front-end application.
+- Connect the /businesses API to the front-end application.
 - Merge /login and /register APIs with login and registration forms.
 (Print the registration form if there is none).
 - (Optional) Add error and success messages.
 For example when invalid data is entered.
 - Make a dynamic route for one business page.